itsgt/personal/index.md

   * Training/maintenance for 3D printers, laser cutter, sewing and embroidery machines
 * **Student Researcher** // Physics Department - Coe College // Cedar Rapids, IA // 2018-2021
   * Studied glass science, primarily by creating and using NMR fitting software

-## Papers

-* **Journal of Non-Crystalline Solids** // Structure of lead borate glasses by Raman, 11B MAS, and 207Pb NMR spectroscopies
-* **Physics and Chemistry of Glasses B** // Comparisons of atomic arrangements in binary borate glasses with total, oxygen and modifier packing fractions
-* **Solid State Ionics** // Lithium ion sites and their contribution to the ionic conductivity of R Li2O-B2O3 glasses with R ≤ 1.85

 ## Recognition